Murphy homers, benches clear, Rockies top Mets 5-1

 TRAINER’S ROOM

 Rockies: Davis and RF Charlie Blackmon, both three-time All-Stars, were reinstated from the injured list.
-Blackmon was available off the bench and expected to start Saturday night.
-Blackmon had been sidelined since May 24 with a strained right calf, while Davis had been out since May 19 with a left oblique strain.
+Blackmon was available off the bench and is expected to start Saturday night.
+He had been sidelined since May 24 with a strained right calf, while Davis had been out since May 19 with a left oblique strain.
 To make room on the roster, Colorado optioned 2B-OF Garrett Hampson to Triple-A Albuquerque, and LHP Chris Rusin was designated for assignment.

 Mets: 2B Robinson Canó sat out his second consecutive game.
-The 36-year-old Canó aggravated his left quadriceps Wednesday night, hours after coming off the injured list.
-He’d been sidelined since May 22 because of a strained left quadriceps.
-New York manager Mickey Callaway said the team put Canó through a pregame workout Friday and it was possible he could be available off the bench.
-The Mets were still trying to determine whether Canó will need to go back on the IL, according to Callaway. … OF Brandon Nimmo (neck) began a rehab assignment Thursday night with Class A St. Lucie but there is no target date yet for his return.
-Nimmo went 2 for 4 as the DH and scored a run.
-“Sounds like he came out of it really well,” Callaway said.
-Nimmo was set to be the DH again and will need to play the field before coming off the injured list.
-“So it’s going to be a little bit of a process,” Callaway said.
+The 36-year-old Canó aggravated his strained left quadriceps Wednesday night, hours after coming off the injured list.
+New York manager Mickey Callaway said the team put Canó through a pregame workout Friday and was still trying to determine whether he needs to go back on the IL. … OF Brandon Nimmo (neck) began a rehab assignment Thursday with Class A St. Lucie but there is no target date yet for his return.

 UP NEXT